 The actual Ramayan has been simplified and abbreviated into other languages over these thousands of years.
 In Uttar Pradesh and Bihar states of India, the commonly used ‘Ramcharitmanas’ is a version in the local dialect called Avadhi.
 It was written by Tulsidas a few hundred years ago.
 This version is written in very typical old time language and is a highly abbreviated form of the original Ramayan.

 The Sundarkand in the original Valmiki Ramayan is 68 chapters long and in this ‘Ramcharitmanas’ it is a mere 63 verses.
 In Uttar Pradesh and Bihar, people think that reading these 63 verses in Avadhi is ‘Sundar kand parayan’.
 It is not.
 But then faith and intention is important so even if you recite these 63 verses in Avadhi you will get some benefit.
+Something is always better than nothing.
 But to answer your question, this is not Sundar kand parayan.

 The actual Sundar kand parayan is reciting the 68 Chapters of the original Ramayan written by Rishi Valmiki in Sanskrit.